pivotal-cf/pivotal-ui/docs/components/icons.md

 title: Icons
 reactPath: pivotal-ui/react/iconography
 cssPath: pivotal-ui/css/iconography
+deprecationMessage: ''
 reactComponents:
 - Icon
 ---

-Use the `Icon` component to insert one of Pivotal UI's SVG icons.
+Use the `Icon` component to insert an SVG icons.
 The full list of icons that Pivotal UI provides, along with their names, can be found [here](/components/icons/icon_list).

 To use an icon, specify the name of the icon as the `src` prop.